awsdocs/amazon-cloudwatch-events-user-guide/doc_source/EventTypes.md

 You can also use CloudWatch Events with services that do not emit events and are not on the preceding list\.
 AWS CloudTrail is a service that automatically records events such as AWS service API calls\.
 You can create CloudWatch Events rules that trigger on the information captured by CloudTrail\.
 For more information about CloudTrail, see [What is AWS CloudTrail?](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html)\.
 For more information about creating a CloudWatch Events rule that uses CloudTrail, see [Creating a CloudWatch Events Rule That Triggers on an AWS API Call Using AWS CloudTrail](Create-CloudWatch-Events-CloudTrail-Rule.md)\.

-## Auto Scaling Events<a name="auto_scaling_event_types"></a>
+## Amazon EC2 Auto Scaling Events<a name="auto_scaling_event_types"></a>

-The following are examples of the events for Auto Scaling\.
+The following are examples of the events for Amazon EC2 Auto Scaling\.
 For more information, see [Getting CloudWatch Events When Your Auto Scaling Group Scales](http://docs.aws.amazon.com/autoscaling/ec2/userguide/cloud-watch-events.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 **EC2 Instance\-launch Lifecycle Action**

-Auto Scaling moved an instance to a `Pending:Wait` state due to a lifecycle hook\.
+Amazon EC2 Auto Scaling moved an instance to a `Pending:Wait` state due to a lifecycle hook\.

 ```
 {